picolibc/picolibc/doc/using.md

 	$ gcc --specs=picolibc.specs --oslib=semihost -o program.elf program.o

+This will also replace the `crt0` with a special semihost variant:
+The default `crt0` assumes a freestanding execution environment, entering an infinite loop upon returning from `main`.
+In semihosted mode, the alternate `crt0` will instead call `exit` from `libsemihost.a`, resulting in a clean return to the hosting environment (this conforms to a hosted execution environment as per the C specification).

 You can also list libc and libsemihost in the correct order
 explicitly:

 	$ gcc --specs=picolibc.specs -o program.elf -lc -lsemihost

-This second form doesn't force using the version of _exit from libsemihost.a, and so isn't quite as useful.
+This second form doesn't force using the semihosted version of `crt0`, so programs built that way will enter an infinite loop upon returning from `main` instead of calling `exit`.